borkdude/deps-infer/README.md

 - [ ] The ClojureScript dependency is a false positive because it matched on some of the namespace we use in this project.
-- [ ] Download an index of all of Clojars for better inferencing
+- [ ] Download an index of all of Clojars for inferencing deps that are not in your local `.m2/repository`.

 ## Troubleshooting